Written byAmanda Wong

 Before the advent of Apple silicon, Apple has equipped its Macs with Intel processors for 15 years, that is so-called Intel Mac, Intel-based Mac, or Intel-powered Mac.
 For the new MacBook Air/Pro with Apple silicon, we call it Apple silicon Mac as well as ARM-based Mac, given that Apple's custom chips are based on ARM architecture.

 ARM, the acronym for Advanced RISC Machines, is a kind of architecture for computer processors.
 Arm Ltd. develops this instruction sets architecture( it tells a chip how to execute code on a particular processor or type of processor) and licenses it to other companies including Apple Inc.

 That is to say, Apple designs its own CPUs and CPU cores that implement ARM instruction sets, instead of repackaging ARM processors.
 That's why Apple called this custom chip "Apple silicon."
 Thus, an ARM Mac refers to a Mac configurated with an ARM-based Apple silicon.

 Why Apple Switch from Intel to ARM

-The first Mac computer (the Apple Macintosh) released in 1984 was based on the Motorola 68000 architecture.
+The first Mac computer (the Apple Macintosh computer) released in 1984 was based on the Motorola 68000 architecture.
 And in the early 1990s, Apple switched the architecture to the PowerPC family co-developed with IBM and Motorola.
 Starting in 2005, Apple made its way to Intel x86.